bikaylee/Jump-Jump/README.md

 - [ ] Proximal Policy Optimization

 #### Level of Difficulty
-1: "Easy"   3x3 platform consists of 9 blocks with goal block centered and without turning degree
+1: "Easy"   3x3 platform consists of 9 blocks with goal block centered and without turning degree <br>
-2: "Medium" 3x3 platform consists of 9 blocks with goal randomly shown on z-axis and without turning degree
+2: "Medium" 3x3 platform consists of 9 blocks with goal randomly shown on z-axis and without turning degree <br>
 3: "Hard"   3x3 platfrom consists of 1 to 9 blocks with goal block randomly shown at any blocks and with turning degree

 #### Observation